 Ello.co allows you to repost the work of other artists that you like, and it also allows for others to comment on any of your projects.

 You can also buy and sell artwork on this site.
 Unlike other platforms that have a share per every sale you make, you can link your sale page on Ello.co to your own website so that you don’t have to share your sales with the platform.

-Overall, I think Ello.co is a great platform, but I especially like it because having so many eyes on your artwork there not only means that you are building your reputation in the community, but also putting some money in your pocket.
+Overall, I think Ello.co is a great platform.
+I especially like it because having so many eyes on your artwork not only means that you are building your reputation in the community but also putting some money in your pocket.

 Twitch has a creative section that lets you sit in front of the camera while you talk to an audience through your workflow.
 You can also see what others do when they make their own paintings.

-The platform is geared more toward digital arts, but if you dig a little deeper, you will find some traditional artists there too.
+The platform is geared more toward digital arts, but if you dig deeper, you will find some traditional artists there, too.

 If you are also looking for a platform to help you grow, then you will get it right with Twitch as it is a fast-growing platform that accommodates a couple of thousand users.

 If you ever want to join the Twitch art community, now is the time to do so because I reckon that in a few years, there will be more viewers for your work than you can respond to.

 11. Concept Art World – Robust Online Community For Digital Art